 Drill a boring tool into the core of the tree to tell its age.
 A boring tool is a T-shaped tool with a long, thin hollow plug that drills into the tree to take a sample of the core.
 Scientists count the rings on the sample to determine the age of the tree and then cover the hole to keep the tree alive.

 Look out below.
 If a tree is cut down, look inside the core for circles.
-These are called annual circles.
+These are called annual circles or growth rings.
 The circles start off very small in circumference and get larger with each ring.

 Learn the colors of the annual rings.
 Although there are different names, these spaces are commonly referred to as springwood and summerwood.
 The lighter color is the springwood and is usually wider.
 The dark circles are called summerwood.